Saroopashree/Saroopashree/README.md

 💜 Loves cloud☁️ more than localhost🏡
 🛠 Is interested in building **High performance serverless apps**
 ⚡️ Is highly motivated in developing tools that make developers' life easy
-💬 Engages in conversations about Cloud, DevOps, Machine Learning, Automations and Math (Even Physics!)
+💬 Engages in conversations about Cloud, DevOps, Data Science, Automations and Math (Even Physics!)
-📚 Always loves to learning
+📚 Loves learning new things

 ---